Social Security Agreement between Australia and Spain - Frequently Asked Questions

 People living in Australia can lodge claims for Spanish and Australian pensions with any Centrelink Customer Service Centre.
 Centrelink will supply all the necessary claim forms.

 People living in Spain can lodge claims for Australian and Spanish benefits with their local office of the Spanish Instituto Nacional de Seguridad Social (INSS).

 In Australia's case, this is from the first day a person qualifies for payment after lodgement of a claim.
 Claims for Age Pension may be lodged up to 3 months in advance of reaching Age Pension age.
 If a person lodges their claim after they reach Age Pension age, then payment would generally not be backdated.

 When You Live in Australia

-Australian pensions are paid by Centrelink.
-Payments are usually made into a person's nominated bank account every two weeks.
+Australian pensions are paid by the Department of Human Services.
+Payments are made into a person's nominated bank account every 2 weeks.

 Spain pays its own pensions and benefits through the Instituto Nacional de Seguridad Social (INSS).